Anka-S/SKZ-Music-Quiz/README.md

 - __Game Play section__

-  - This section play the song, that user need to guess.
+  - This section plays the song, that the user needs to guess.
 It has *multiple* options for answer, *restart* button, *Timer* countdown and *Songs Left* score.
   - *Timer* and *Songs Left* features show the user how much time is left for guessing the song and how many songs are left till the end of the game

 <img src = "assets/docs/features/timer-and-songs-left.jpeg">